🟨 Async I/O (files, sockets, timers, processes, fs events, threads wake-up)

 Starts a file write operation, writing bytes to a file (or pipe).
 Callback will be called when the file is ready to receive more bytes to write.

-parameters to execute file read on a background thread.
+Call AsyncRequest::setThreadPoolAndTask to set a thread pool if this is a buffered file and not a pipe.
 This is important on APIs with blocking behaviour on buffered file I/O (all apis with the exception of io_uring

 ).